Intervention/docs/validation/v4/rules/title-case.md

-# Title Case Rule
+---
+title: "Title Case Rule"
-## Validate String Formated in Title Case
+subtitle: "Validate String Formated in Title Case"
-Explore how to validate strings formated in title case with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Explore how to validate strings formated in title case with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\Titlecase::__construct()